imritvik/Assembly-x86-64bit/README.md

 # Assembly-x86-64bit
-Introduction to Assembly 64bit
+Introduction to Linux Assembly x86-64bit

-you have to assemble the codes via nasm and the link it with ld
+you have to assemble this codes via nasm and then link it with ld

 example: nasm -f elf64 hello.asm      ;assembling